PseudoDs/image-caption-generator/README.md

 💖 Made with love by Daisy and Deepika ☕✨
-“A picture is worth a thousand words, but sometimes it needs help finding them.”
+“ A picture is worth a thousand words, but sometimes it needs help finding them.”